 All coverages in the Bathymetric Surface Product Specification are geo-rectified, simple uniform regular grids as defined in IHO S-100 Part 8.

-The grid data in a S102 Bathymetric Surface coverage (either elevation or uncertainty, and any other surfaces that may be added) shall be organized as a uniform regular grid in row-major order from west to east, and south to north Thus, the first sample of the grid is the node at the southwest corner of the grid with location as specified by the geo-referencing parameters, the second is one grid resolution unit to the east of that position and at the same northing or latitude, and the third is two grid resolution units to the east and at the same northing or latitude.
+The grid data in a S-102 Bathymetric Surface coverage (either elevation or uncertainty, and any other surfaces that may be added) shall be organized as a uniform regular grid in row-major order from west to east, and south to north Thus, the first sample of the grid is the node at the southwest corner of the grid with location as specified by the geo-referencing parameters, the second is one grid resolution unit to the east of that position and at the same northing or latitude, and the third is two grid resolution units to the east and at the same northing or latitude.
 For C columns in the grid, the (C+1)th sample in the grid is located one grid resolution unit to the north, but on the same easting, or longitude, as the first sample in the grid.